Looks like you are using an old version of Internet Explorer - Please update your browser

 Finally, this view does not adequately address the conversions of James and Paul.
 For example, proponents of this position often claim that Paul had a vision of Jesus on the road to Damascus.
 However, this account tells us that Paul’s traveling companions saw a light (Acts 22:9) and heard a voice (Acts 9:7).13 Visions, like dreams and hallucinations, are not shared experiences.
 Yes, multiple people can have visions and dreams, but they do not share in the same experience.
 So Paul’s encounter with the risen Christ cannot be explained away by appealing to the vision hypothesis.14

-Although better in many respects than the other skeptical and critical positions attempting to deal with the historical data, the hallucination and vision views cannot account for all of the minimal facts.
+Although better in many respects than the other skeptical and critical positions attempting to deal with the historical data, the hallucination and vision views cannot account for all of all the key evidences.
 Neither can they properly account for the conversions of Paul and James, nor do they have an adequate explanation for the empty tomb.
 Hence, they must depend upon one of the improbable scenarios involving the moving of Christ’s body.

 It is quite clear why skeptics will believe the most absurd ideas to explain away the Resurrection—they refuse to accept any supernatural events, particularly one in which the Son of God conquers death.
 This single event smashes their entire naturalistic worldview.
 But it is less clear why critical scholars are so reluctant to accept the plain words of Scripture on this subject.
 After all, these people often claim to be Christians, so their rejection of the Resurrection does not stem from an atheistic worldview.
 Yet the critics have still adopted an anti-biblical worldview and hold to more of a deistic view where God does not miraculously intervene in His creation.
 No matter what their reasons are for doing so, by rejecting the physical Resurrection of Christ, these critics have denied the heart of the gospel message, showing that they are not true Christians (Romans 10:9; 1 Corinthians 15:3–4; 12–19).